NElsaesser/IPA-To-Speech/README.md

 # How-to start
+* run the user_interface.py-script
+* paste the IPA-transcription of your word in the input box
-Run the user_interface.py-script and enjoy!
+* choose the concatenation and smoothing method
+* click "Synthesize!"
+* to listen to your word, click "Play IPA"